marjacob/python-template/README.md

 	make freeze

+#### Installing pinned packages
+Destroy the virtual environment and rebuild it using the packages and versions specified in the `requirements.txt` file.

+	make unfreeze

 #### Upgrading dependencies
 To update all packages installed in the virtual environment, issue `make upgrade`.
 Don't worry, you can revert to the previously installed package versions by issuing `make freeze` before doing the upgrade, and `make restore` after the upgrade.